zach-chairez/Python-Learning-Experiences/mutable_vs_immutable.md

 # Copy - Method 2 for lists
 # copied_list = original_list[:]

-# Copy - Method 3 for lists and all other immutable objects
+# Copy - Method 3 for lists and all other objects
 # copied_list = copy.copy(original_list)

 # Update the value 2 to 23